Stephen A. Estes-Smargiassi

 Richard C. Stedman

-Richard C. Stedman is a professor in the Department of Natural Resources at Cornell University and serves as the Director of the Department’s Human Dimensions Research Unit.
+Richard C. Stedman is a professor and associate department chair in the Department of Natural Resources at Cornell University and serves as the Director of the Department’s Human Dimensions Research Unit.
 His research focuses on the interaction between social and ecological systems.
 He uses the theories and methodologies of sociology as a lens for examining a broad array of human/environment conflicts with particular interest in the challenges that rapid social and ecological changes pose for the sustainability of forested ecosystems, watersheds, and human communities.
 Dr. Stedman has published more than 100 articles in sociology across a diverse range of topics, including management of invasive aquatic pests and wildlife and fisheries management.
 His current research activity examines the sustainability of resource-dependent communities as they transition to natural resource-based tourism development, the causes and consequences of land-use change along a gradient from very rural to very urban systems, and natural resource-based decision making among private (agricultural and forest) landowners.
 His research has focused on issues affecting New York State communities, including those grappling with the potential social, environmental, and economic impacts of natural gas development.
 He was a member of the Cornell Cooperative Extension Marcellus Shale Team that earned the 2011 Cornell University David J. Allee and Paul R. Eberts Community and Economic Vitality Award.
 Dr. Stedman received his B.A. in sociology from the University of Wisconsin-Madison, his M.S. in natural resources from Cornell University, and his Ph.D. in sociology and rural sociology from the University of Wisconsin-Madison.